vivialves/breasr_cancer_cnn/README.md

 # Breast Cancer Classification Using Convolutional Neural Networks (CNNs)

 This project focuses on classifying breast cancer mammography images into multiple classes using Convolutional Neural Networks (CNNs).
 By leveraging state-of-the-art deep learning architectures and data augmentation techniques, this study aims to provide insights into the diagnostic process of breast cancer while emphasizing model interpretability.
+This is a first version of this study and it is open to improvements.

 # Table of Contents
 Introduction